Scholarships

 All applications can be scanned and submitted via email to aadstsolidgold@gmail.com, or mailed directly to Delta Sigma Theta Sorority, Inc. Ann Arbor Alumnae Chapter c/o Scholarship & Recognition, P.O.
 Box 3704, Ann Arbor, MI 48106-3704.

-Deadline: application must be emailed or postmarked or date-stamped by April 1, 2025
+Deadline: application must be emailed or received via mail by April 1, 2025

 Delta Phi Beta Sorority, Inc.m Margrette Ann Taylor Scholarship Fund